 Dwight and Andy occasionally.
 In "Michael Scott Paper Company," they are competing to impress Erin as they play a song together.
 However, they eventually forget about her as they are singing and she leaves the room while they continue their duet.

-Growing the Beard: After an extremely shaky, low-rated first season, the show really comes into its own in the second, after the show started gaining its audience through iTunes.
+Growing the Beard: After an extremely shaky, low-rated first season, the show really comes into its own in the second, after the show started gaining its audience through iTunes (as well as Steve Carell getting a star boost from The 40-Year-Old Virgin that summer).
 In fact, many people would even say season two was the show's peak.

 Ham and Cheese: Jim as Goldenface in Threat Level: Midnight.
 He only did it to impress Pam, but he sure looked like he had fun with it (although he admits he wasn't "in love" with the character).

 Hilarious in Hindsight: In "Stairmaggedon", just a few episodes from the end, Stanley tells Dwight "You are not my boss, and never will be".
 In the second-last episode, Dwight becomes manager.
 Though the finale shows Stanley retired very shortly thereafter.

 Similarly, back in "Beach Games", there is one scene where Andy and Dwight are competing against each other after Michael revealed that he's using the events as the basis for who gets his job.
 Cue a talking head with Oscar where he says that he'll quit if either of them are made manager.
 Both Andy and Dwight have held the Regional Manger position since then(Granted, Andy gets significant Character Development first), and Oscar's still around at the end of the series.